bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-07-05-newsletter.md

   type instead of iterating through the whole database twice to detect dependencies.
-Some wallets with corrupted records may no longer load after this change, but they can be loaded with a previous version of Bitcoin Core and ported to a new wallet.
+Some wallets with corrupted records may no longer load after this change, but they can be loaded with a previous version of Bitcoin Core and ported to a new wallet. {% assign timestamp="22:03" %}

 - [Bitcoin Core #27896][] removes the experimental system call (syscall) sandbox feature (see [Newsletter #170][news170 syscall]).
-A [related issue][Bitcoin Core #24771] and follow up comments note the drawbacks of the feature including maintainability (both of the syscall whitelist and OS support), better-supported alternatives, and considerations about whether syscall sandboxing should be Bitcoin Core's responsibility.
+A [related issue][Bitcoin Core #24771] and follow up comments note the drawbacks of the feature including maintainability (both of the syscall whitelist and OS support), better-supported alternatives, and considerations about whether syscall sandboxing should be Bitcoin Core's responsibility. {% assign timestamp="24:47" %}

 - [Core Lightning #6334][] updates and expands CLN's experimental support for [anchor outputs][topic anchor outputs] (see [Newsletter